lechgu/thor/README.md

 Thor provides observability and auditing to support monitoring, debugging, and accountability.

 ### Execution Observability
-Job and node lifecycles are tracked through status updates recorded by the hive.
+Job and node lifecycles are tracked through status updates recorded by the Hive.

 ### Metrics and Monitoring
-Control-plane components and drones emit metrics for scheduling activity, execution, and resource usage.
+Control-plane components and Drones emit metrics for scheduling activity, execution, and resource usage.

 ### Logging and Events
 Key system events are recorded to provide a chronological record of activity and failures.